p4v4n/magic-server/README.md

 A basic HTTP Server in CLojure.

-Can handle GET and POST requests currently.
+Can handle GET and POST requests.

 ## Installation